|Price||$300 List||$300 List|

 Next came the Hamilton Beach producing 160 mL of celery juice.
 This appliance created juices with mild to moderate amounts of pulp and foam that separated relatively quickly.
 The Breville Juice Fountain did a little worse, only creating 150 mL, followed by the 140 mL of the Cuisinart CJE-1000.

-We weren't overly impressed with the results of the Hamilton Beach when it came to juicing citrus because it only yielded about 145 mL of OJ in our evaluations.
+We weren't overly impressed with the Hamilton Beach's citrus juicing results because it only yielded about 145 mL of OJ in our evaluations.
 However, we did appreciate that it only left limited pulp.

 The Breville Juice Fountain and the Cuisinart CJE-1000 did the best out of this group at juicing apples, with the other three products delivering lackluster results.